Flag This Hub

 To make Greek style yogurt:

 Take a huge bowl and a piece of cloth.
-You can use several layers of cheese cloth, or some other thinnish cloth.
+You can use several layers of cheesecloth, or some other thinnish cloth.
 I use a cloth diaper.
 One of the non-prefolds.
 Secure the cloth over the bowl, like a drum.
 For this, I use rubber bands and a paperclip.
 Get creative, this step is worth it if you like thick yogurt.
 Spoon your yogurt onto the cloth and let it sit.
 The longer it sits, the more whey drains out.
 Now you have LESS yogurt, but the yogurt you have is thick and delicious.
 I also like to gently stir the yogurt while it's in the cloth to keep the consistency smooth.

 Put back a half cup or so to use as a starter, and store the rest of your yogurt in whatever container you like.
 The more you use your own starter, the more of a bite your yogurt will have.
 If you don't like that bite, just use a store-bought starter each time.